This Is Me (Demi Lovato and Joe Jonas song)

-"This Is Me" is a pop rock song performed by Demi Lovato and Joe Jonas in their vocal roles as Mitchie Torres and Shane Gray from the 2008 Disney Channel television film Camp Rock.
-It premiered on Radio Disney on June 6, 2008, and was released by Walt Disney Records onto the iTunes Store on June 17 as the fourth single from the Camp Rock soundtrack album.
-The song has versions and adaptations in eight languages and an acoustic version included in different editions of the official soundtrack.
+"This Is Me" is a pop rock song performed by Demi Lovato and Joe Jonas in their roles as Mitchie Torres and Shane Gray from the 2008 Disney Channel television film Camp Rock.
+It premiered on Radio Disney on June 6, 2008, and an acoustic version was released by Walt Disney Records onto digital platforms on June 17 as the fourth single from the Camp Rock soundtrack album.
+The song has versions and adaptations in eight languages, and an acoustic version is included in different editions of the official soundtrack.
 A live version is also included on Jonas Brothers: The 3D Concert Experience.

 Written and produced by Adam Watts and Andy Dodd, "This Is Me" reached number 9 on the US Billboard Hot 100.
-The original version also reached the top 20 in Austria, Canada, Norway and Portugal.
+The original version also reached the top 10 in Ecuador and Portugal and the top 20 in Austria, Canada, and Norway.
 According to Nielsen SoundScan, the single has sold 945,000 digital copies to date in the United States.
+In 2023, it was certified Platinum by the RIAA.

 Background

 "This Is Me" is the first song that Lovato's character, Mitchie Torres, sang in Camp Rock with Jonas's character, Shane Gray.
 Mitchie wrote the song in the beginning of the film, and was later heard (in an acoustic version on piano), but not seen, by Shane, who set out to search for the girl behind the amazing voice.
 After most people performed already in the "Final Jam" session, Mitchie sang the song (original version) and Shane saw her and sang part of the song he wrote, "Gotta Find You".
 The two songs are combined to make the original version, as featured on the Camp Rock soundtrack CD.

-Lovato also recorded a Spanish version of the acoustic version of the song titled "Lo Que Soy", released on the deluxe edition of Don't Forget and as a video featuring her singing the song while playing the piano.
+Lovato also recorded a Spanish version of the acoustic version of the song titled "Lo que soy", released on the deluxe edition of Don't Forget and as a video featuring her singing the song while playing the piano.